-Navigate your way to ~/vhosts/pset8/bin and open up import with gedit.
+Navigate your way to ~/workspace/pset8/bin and open up import.
 Not much there yet!
 Just a shebang and TODO.
 It's in this file that you'll ultimately write a PHP script that iterates over the lines in US.txt, INSERT ing data from each into places, that MySQL table.
 But more on that later.

-index.php
+index.html

-Next navigate your way to ~/vhosts/pset8/public and open up index.html with gedit.
+Next navigate your way to ~/workspace/pset8/public and open up index.html.
 Ah, there we go.
-If you look at the page's head, you'll see all those CSS and http://www.geonames.org/ styles.css

-JavaScript libraries we'll be using (plus some others).
+If you look at the page's head, you'll see all those CSS and JavaScript libraries we'll be using (plus some others).
 Included in HTML comments are URLs for each library's documentation.